The following professionals lent their expertise to this article:

 Is financial aid available for my LPN to BSN program in Pennsylvania?

-As a nursing student of a traditional or online LPN to BSN Pennsylvania program, you should be eligible for most forms of financial aid, such as student loans, grants, and scholarships.
-Make sure your program is accredited and approved by the Pennsylvania State Board of Nursing, necessary to receive federal financial aid.
+Make sure your program is accredited and approved by the Pennsylvania State Board of Nursing for eligibility to receive federal financial aid.

 Will earning my LPN to BSN degree online or through a hybrid program impact my ability to get licensed?

 No. RN licensure in Pennsylvania requires you to graduate from a program that has been approved by the state’s nursing board.
-If a school has this approval, it can offer hybrid or online nursing courses, just as it can provide classes on campus.
-Remember that even if most of the classes are available online, there will be some in-person education requirements, such as labs and clinicals.
+If a school has this approval, it can offer hybrid or online nursing courses.
+Just make sure it provides in-person educational activities, such as labs and clinicals.

 If you’ve met the education requirements, you can take the NCLEX exam, and if you pass, you can receive your RN license.
-Also, when you apply, you will need to pay a $70 permit fee, a $95 initial licensing fee, and successfully complete a background check.
+Note: when you apply, you will need to pay a $95 initial licensing fee and successfully complete a background check.

 Will employers care if I took some of my LPN to BSN classes online?